greenplum-db/gpdb/gpdb-doc/markdown/install_guide/install_python_dsmod.html.md

     The file name format of the package is `DataSciencePython-<version>-relhel<N>-x86_64.gppkg`.

 2. Copy the package to the Greenplum Database coordinator host.
+3. Follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.xml#topic1) to verify the integrity of the *Greenplum Procedural Languages Python Data Science Package* software.
-3. Use the `gppkg` command to install the package.
+4. Use the `gppkg` command to install the package.
 For example:

     ```
     $ gppkg -i DataSciencePython-<version>-relhel<N>_x86_64.gppkg